cajosantiago/LOW/README.md

 # Official Pytorch implementation of "LOW: Training Deep Neural Networks by Learning Optimal Sample Weights"
-A PyTorch implementation of LOW from the paper "LOW: Training Deep Neural Networks by Learning Optimal Sample Weights" and an example on MNIST with LeNet-5.
+A PyTorch implementation of "LOW: Training Deep Neural Networks by Learning Optimal Sample Weights" with an example on MNIST using LeNet-5.

 ## Recent updates
 1. Original submission